CBI-PITT/napari-imaris-loader/README.md

 ## Contributing

 Contributions are very welcome.
 Tests can be run with [tox], please ensure the coverage at least stays the same before you submit a pull request.
-Test only verifies that the loader is callable.
-I plan to implement testing over a real '.ims' file in the future.

 ## License